GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Introduction

 \section{Introduction}

 Inverse kinematics (IK) plays a pivotal role in robotics, bridging task-space goals with joint-space feasibility, execution, and performance.
-It is the core element of a wide range of tasks, from simple pick-and-place, grasping, and collision avoidance \cite{Chiaverini1997,Rakita2021,Rakita2018} to highly dynamic task-and-motion planning, high-DoF planning, safety \cite{laha2023s,2019_IROS_Holladay_Tools,2021_Rachel_IntegratedTAMP} and even biomechanics \cite{figueredo2021planning}.
+It is the core element of a wide range of tasks, from simple pick-and-place, grasping, and collision avoidance \cite{Chiaverini1997,Rakita2021} to highly dynamic task-and-motion planning, high-DoF planning, safety \cite{laha2023s,2021_Rachel_IntegratedTAMP} and even biomechanics \cite{figueredo2021planning}.
 Unlike forward kinematics, finding IK solutions is challenging due to the non-linearity of the equations and the branching of its solutions.
-While the IK of 6-DOF manipulators can have up to 16 solutions \cite{roth_ik}, the problem is more complex for redundant robots, such as 7-DOF arms, as they have infinitely many solutions organised along a continuous one-parameter family (self-motion).
+While the IK of 6-DOF manipulators can have up to 16 solutions \cite{roth_ik}, the problem is more complex for redundant robots, such as 7-DOF arms, as they have infinitely many solutions organized along a continuous one-parameter manifold (self-motion) \cite{selfmotion_manifold}.

-Standard 7-DOF manipulators designed with spherical wrist and shoulder (without link-offsets), offer trivial kinematics which in turn allows for simple redundancy resolution.
-This is however not the case for the most widely used manipulator in robotics research of today \cite{2024_FrankaSurvey_Sami_RAM,Gallouedec2021PandaGym,CorkeFrankaKinematics,Oliva2022FrankaSim,2023_Elsner_TamingPanda,Feng2024TRIrobots,Lenz2023AvatarXPrize}, the Franka Research Robot\footnote{Franka Robotics GmbH---\url{https://franka.de/}}.
-This manipulator features an unconventional topology with non-zero joint offsets at the wrist and elbow that break the symmetry exploited by traditional solvers.
-Indeed, despite the excel work within the robotics community---providing modelling solutions \cite{2019_Franka_Dynamics,2023_Mario_ICRA_FrankaIdentification}, and simulation environments and tools tailored exclusively for the Franka \cite{Gallouedec2021PandaGym,CorkeFrankaKinematics,Oliva2022FrankaSim,2023_Elsner_TamingPanda}---a fundamental piece is missing: A general, fast, robust and reliable multi-parametrization analytical IK solver
+Standard 7-DOF manipulators designed with spherical wrist and shoulder, offer trivial kinematics which allows for simple redundancy resolution.
+This is however not the case for the most widely used manipulator in robotics research of today \cite{2024_FrankaSurvey_Sami_RAM,Gallouedec2021PandaGym,CorkeFrankaKinematics,Oliva2022FrankaSim,2023_Elsner_TamingPanda,Feng2024TRIrobots,Lenz2023AvatarXPrize}, the Franka Research Robot.
+This manipulator features an unconventional topology with joint offsets at the wrist and elbow that break the symmetry exploited by traditional solvers.
+Indeed, despite the excellent work within the robotics community (e.g. tailored tools including \cite{2023_Mario_ICRA_FrankaIdentification,Gallouedec2021PandaGym,CorkeFrankaKinematics,Oliva2022FrankaSim,2023_Elsner_TamingPanda}) a fundamental piece is missing: a fast, robust and reliable multi-parametrization analytical IK solver.